terminatorskynet600-web/legal/terms-of-service.md

 ## 10. Changes to Terms

 We may update these Terms at any time.
 Continued use of our Discord bot after changes constitutes acceptance of the new Terms.

-## 11. Contact

-If you have questions about these Terms, you can contact the developer on Discord: **arpe2213**